RATIONS Trial – Reducing Activation of Tuberculosis by Improvement of Nutritional Status

-The RATIONS study is supported by the Indian Council of Medical Research.
-It is led by the Yenepoya (Deemed to be University) with faculty from Center for Nutrition Studies and in collaboration with National Institute of Research in Tuberculosis (NIRT), Chennai, National Institute of Nutrition (NIN), Hyderabad and State TB Cell,
+This is the flagship and main project since inception of the Center for Nutrition Studies.
+It is supported by a grant from the Indian Council of Medical Research (ICMR-5/8/5/36/2019//ECD-I; PI: Dr. Anurag Bhargava) and carried out by the Center for Nutrition Studies, Yenepoya (Deemed to be University) with faculty from Center for Nutrition Studies and in collaboration with National Institute of Research in Tuberculosis (NIRT), Chennai, National Institute of Nutrition (NIN), Hyderabad and State TB Cell, Jharkhand and Central TB Division.

-Jharkhand and Central TB Division.
-It is being conducted in 4 districts of Jharkhand with 2800 patients and their household contact.
-It is registered with clinical trial registry of India (CTRI/2019/08/020490)(http://ctri.nic.in/Clinicaltrials/showallp.php?mid1=34822&EncHid=&userName=Anurag) It is a clinical trial to study the effect of food rations on the occurrence of new cases of tuberculosis in household contacts of patients suffering from TB.
 The intervention is dry food rations and micronutrients to patients with microbiologically confirmed pulmonary TB in control as well as intervention arm.
-And in the intervention arm, the household contacts will also get the dry food rations.
-The primary outcome is the number of new cases of TB that occur in the household contacts during a two year follow-up period.
-It is first of its kind project with largest sample size in the field of TB and Nutrition.
+And in the intervention arm, the household contacts also get the dry food rations during the treatment period of the index case.
+The primary outcome that will be studied is the number of new cases of TB that occur in the household contacts during a two year follow-up period.

 This app, endorsed by the Revised National Tuberculosis Control Programme and WHO India, was included in the new initiatives unveiled by Prime Minister Narendra Modi during the Delhi End TB Summit on March 13th 2018.

 Undernutrition in TB patients is now considered a medical condition like co-existing diabetes, or HIV infection.
 WHO recommends that nutritional assessment, counselling and support should be considered an integral part of TB care.
-The RNTCP released a Guidance document on Nutritional Care and Support for patients with tuberculosis in India in 2017, one of the first countries to do so.
-The Union Government also announced a direct benefit transfer of Rs.
-500 per month, to be made operational from April 2018, to enable nutritional support for TB patients.

 Maternal Nutrition Implementation Project

-Maternal Nutrition implementation project to test the operational feasibility of the maternal nutrition algorithm (developed by the NCEARD, Lady Irwin College, New Delhi).
-Maternal Nutrition Algorithm ( http://nceard.roshni-cwcsa.co.in/ToolkitFrame.aspx?flag=9) has been developed by National Centre of Excellence and Advanced Research on Diets (NCEARD) to strengthen the available Antenatal Care platforms in public health facilities and in community for assessing, classifying and providing services to pregnant women as per nutritional risk.
 This is designed so as to deliver nutritional care within the available human resources, equipment and supplies, reporting and review of the ANC services.
-The operational feasibility of the algorithm was tested across country.
 UNICEF Hyderabad Field Office along with National Institute of Nutrition (NIN), Hyderabad, Center for Nutrition Studies, Yenepoya (Deemed to be University), Mangalore supported the testing of the algorithm across the two sites in Dakshina Kannada, Karnataka and three sites in Telangana.

 This was conducted in collaboration with the Department of Community Medicine, Obstetrics and Gynaecology and Yenepoya Nursing College.